shakfu/py-js/README.md

 The objective is to have 3 deployment variations:

-1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option. (only this works reliably right now)
+1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.
+Only this works reliably right now)

+(The following two are still not working currently)

 2. Embedding python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
 This can possibly make it usable in standalones (untested).